Greetings to you, music lovers and sports fans all across the country.

 I might be able to reach some of these people.

-Also, I have a secular platform, not as vast as yours, admittedly, but somewhat of a platform so that if I can reach people, maybe I can reach people in the secular world and and produce some of this evidence to them and make a slight bit of a difference in their lives.
+Also, I have a secular platform, not as vast as yours, admittedly, but somewhat of a platform so that if I can reach people, maybe I can reach people in the secular world and produce some of this evidence to them and make a slight bit of a difference in their lives.

 I mean, this is quite an undertaking.

-I mean, God another question would be why people ask this all the time in their own way.
+I mean, God – another question would be why – People ask this all the time in their own way.

-He was driven nuts trying to find proof.
+Pascal, Le Ponce, he was driven nuts trying to find proof.

 Why does God make it so hard?

-It looks at the reliability of the Bible, biblical prophecy, the various philosophical proofs of God, the arguments for the possibility of miracles and all that stuff.
+It looks at the reliability of the Bible, biblical prophecy, the various philosophical proofs of God, the arguments for the possibility of miracles, and all that stuff.

-And I did all that, but I also added my own unique uh take to it, which is my own spiritual journey, uh, because I was a skeptic and I wanted to trace how I evolved from doubter to believer, and I also structured the book that way.
+And I did all that, but I also added my own unique take to it, which is my own spiritual journey because I was a skeptic and I wanted to trace how I evolved from doubter to believer.

 That's its promise.

-You keep using the word apologetics would you clarify that it sounds like uh people apologizing for their beliefs.
+Because it sounds like people apologizing for their beliefs.

 Right.